 This scheme helps medium and large sized enterprises that have been affected by coronavirus to access loans and other kinds of finance up to £200 million.
 The government guarantees 80% of the finance to the lender.

-The CJRS will be in place until the end of October and is designed to support employers whose operations have been severely affected by the virus.
+The CJRS is designed to support employers whose operations have been severely affected by the virus.

-A new scheme that involves a one-off payment of £1,000 to employers that have used the CJRS for each furloughed employee who remains continuously employed until 31 January 2021.
-Guidance on this is yet to be published however it has been announced that employers will be able to claim the bonus from February 2021.
+This involves a one-off payment of £1,000 to employers that have used the CJRS for each furloughed employee who remains continuously employed until 31 January 2021.
+Find out if you’re eligible and what you need to do to claim it.

-This scheme has been extended, if you were eligible for the first grant and can confirm to HMRC that your business has been adversely affected on or after 14 July 2020, you’ll be able to make a claim for a second and final grant from 17 August 2020.
+This scheme has been extended, if you were eligible for the previous grants and can confirm to HMRC that your business has been adversely affected on or after 14 July 2020, find out what support is now available.

 This scheme allows small and medium sized employers to apply to HMRC to recover the costs of paying Statutory Sick Pay to their employees due to coronavirus.